ph1ash/topy/README.md

 <b><u>Do note</u></b> that if you have the slightest inclination that visualization could be used at some point, continue on to "Viewing VTKs \<your host OS>".
 Otherwise, if you simply wish to have an environment to generate VTKs without the need for visualization, just run <code>docker run -it topy_env</code> and you will connect to your newly created topy_env container.

 ### Viewing VTKs in Linux
-<i>You may need to execute the following shell script using <code>sudo</code> for a container to be generated successfully depending on how Docker was installed.</i>

 ```
 cd topy_playground